elomasney/Spill-the-Beau-Tea/TESTING.md

 **_Favourites Heart Icon button toggle outline_**

-_Check that the favourites heart icon button features only a heart with yellow outline if product is not in user favourites._
+**_Check that the favourites heart icon button features only a heart with yellow outline if product is not in user favourites._**
 - I ran a test by signing in as registered user and locating an item not in my favourites list
 - The icon was outlined in yellow indicating the product was not in my favourites list
 - This test was successful.

 **_Favourites Heart Icon button toggle full colour_**

-_Check that the favourites heart icon button features a full yellow coloured icon if product is in user favourites._
+**_Check that the favourites heart icon button features a full yellow coloured icon if product is in user favourites._**
 - I ran a test by signing in as registered user and locating an item that was added to my favourites list
 - The icon was displaying as a full yellow coloured heart indicating that the product was already in my favourites list.
 - This test was successful.

 **_Average Star Product Rating_**

-_Check that the correct average star product rating is displayed on the product card._
+**_Check that the correct average star product rating is displayed on the product card._**
 - I ran a test by checking the review ratings on some products, calculating the average and checking it against the stars shown on the product card.
 - The correct average rating is displayed on all product cards.
 - This test was successful.

 **_Number of Reviews Link Functionality_**

-_Check that the number of reviews link, when clicked directs the user to the product reviews related to that product._
+**_Check that the number of reviews link, when clicked directs the user to the product reviews related to that product._**
 - I ran a test by clicking on the number of reviews link on the product card.
 - The link takes the user to the reviews page displaying all related product reviews for that specific product.
 - This test was successful.

 **_'More Info' button functionality_**

-_Check that the 'More Info' button directs the user to the product info page for that specific product._
+**_Check that the 'More Info' button directs the user to the product info page for that specific product._**
 - I ran a test by clicking on the more info button.
 - I was directed to the product info page for that specific product as expected
 - This test was successful.

 **_'Edit Product' & 'Delete Product' buttons_**

-_Check that the 'Edit Product' and 'Delete Product' buttons are only visible when signed in as Admin._
+**_Check that the 'Edit Product' and 'Delete Product' buttons are only visible when signed in as Admin._**
 - I ran a test by signing in as an Admin user and the button were displayed on each card as expected.
-- I then signed in as a registered user and the buttons were no longer viewable on the category cards.
+- I then signed in as a registered user and the buttons were no longer visible on the category cards.
 - I also tested this as a guest user and the buttons are not visible to a guest user.
 - This test was successful.

 **_'Edit Product' button functionality_**

-_Check that the 'Edit Product' button directs the admin user to the edit product page._
+**_Check that the 'Edit Product' button directs the admin user to the edit product page._**
 - I ran a test by clicking on the edit product button as an Admin user.
 - I was directed to the Edit product page as expected
 - This test was successful.

 **_'Delete Product' button functionality_**

-_Check that the 'Delete Product' button triggers the SweetAlert confirmation popup._
+**_Check that the 'Delete Product' button triggers the SweetAlert confirmation popup._**
 - I ran a test by clicking on the delete product button as an Admin user.
 - The Sweet Alert popup was triggered and asked me to confirm if I wanted to delete that product.
 - This test was successful.

 **_'Delete Product' SweetAlert cancel functionality_**

-_Check that the cancel button on the 'Delete Product' SweetAlert confirmation popup works._
+**_Check that the cancel button on the 'Delete Product' SweetAlert confirmation popup works._**
 - I ran a test by clicking on the delete product button as an Admin user.
 - The Sweet Alert popup was triggered and asked me to confirm if I wanted to delete that product.
 - I then clicked cancel and remained on the products page, the product was **NOT** deleted and the popup disappeared.